Skip to content

 print(f" Inventory: {inv.title}, qty={inv.quantity}")

-# Place and confirm an order
+# Place an order — through the command pipeline

 print("\nPlacing an order...")